ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

-As you can see, the `-Type` parameter filters on `.cshtml` files, not on the `APIM.Policy` as was the case with the previous rule.
-This rule is executed on all `.cshtml` files, even if our convention didn't import them as `APIM.Policy` objects.
+As you can see, the `-Type` parameter filters `.cshtml` files directly, unlike the previous rule, which filtered based on the `APIM.Policy` type.
+This rule is executed on all `.cshtml` files, even if our convention did not import them as `APIM.Policy` objects.

-The rule checks if the file name specifies a valid scope.
-If the file name is `global.cshtml` or ends with `.workspace.cshtml`, `.product.cshtml`, `.api.cshtml`, `.operation.cshtml`, or `.fragment.cshtml`, the rule passes.
+The rule verifies if the file name specifies a valid scope.
+It passes if the file name is `global.cshtml` or ends with `.workspace.cshtml`, `.product.cshtml`, `.api.cshtml`, `.operation.cshtml`, or `.fragment.cshtml`.
 Otherwise, it fails.

-When you execute PSRule again, you should see that the `APIM.Policy.FileExtension` rule is executed for each `.cshtml` file.
-The `unknown-scope.cshtml` file should fail the rule.
+When you execute PSRule again, you should see that the `APIM.Policy.FileExtension` rule is applied to each `.cshtml` file.
+The `unknown-scope.cshtml` file should fail this rule.

-> By adding the `-Outcome Fail` parameter, PSRule will only output the failures.
-And if you're only interested in the results of a single rule, you can use the `-Name`.
+> To output only the failures, add the `-Outcome Fail` parameter.
+If you are interested in the results of a specific rule, use the `-Name` parameter.
 For example: `-Name "APIM.Policy.InboundBasePolicy"`.

 #### Check that the subscription key header is removed